audreycsuf/audreycsuf.github.io/index.md

 *
   Lab 6, part-2, is another of my favorite labs.
 I liked it because it required the use of many previous concepts as well as new ones.
 I enjoyed using code to validate argument counts.
-In addition to the practice that this lab provided for writing command-line arguments, Lab 6, part-2, used function descriptions with more complex Boolean logic, which was very important for me to become comfortable with.
+In addition to the practice that this lab provided for writing command-line arguments, the lab also required function descriptions with more complex Boolean logic, which was very important for me to become comfortable with.
 Finally, to write a correct game of Blackjack into a program gave me a very accomplished feeling.